Introduction:

 All the problems came from within the church.

-And things really got hard then.
+and things really got hard then.

-slander about me that's ever been spoken, the worst accusations that I've ever experienced
+And church, I gotta tell ya, the worst insults that I've ever received, the worst slander about me that's ever been spoken, the worst accusations that I've ever experienced have come from church people.

 It shouldn't be that way.